Best phone deals for Black Friday 2024, according to a tech expert

 You can save a giant £300 on Google’s newest folding phone, which claims top spot in our round-up of the best folding phones.
 Like the rest of the Pixel 9 range, the phone comes with one free year of Gemini Advanced – which lets you use Google’s most powerful AI model across Gmail and Google Docs – plus 2TB of cloud storage.

-Here’s a massive saving on the most powerful phone Samsung makes.
+We’ve seen the price of the S24 Ultra drop to around £729 in the Black Friday sale, but here’s the best current deal.
 The Galaxy S24 Ultra is a huge phone with a giant display that’s ideal for getting work done.
 The S-Pen stylus slides out of a compartment in the frame, and lets you stay productive with note-taking, while Galaxy AI features mean you can instantly transcribe meetings with dozens of speakers into neatly formatted minutes.

 Giffgaff is adding extra data to its 18-month contracts for Black Friday, with its cheapest plan offering a massive 60GB per month.